Weehawken, NJ: Where Manhattan Meets Suburban Luxury

 Community life in Weehawken highlights the qualities that continue to attract buyers to the area:

-• Walkable neighborhoods with parks and waterfront access
+• Walkable neighborhoods with parks, waterfront paths, and nearby dining

 Thinking About Living in Weehawken?